damianstone/toogether-mobile/README.md

 - Gender
 - Preferences
 - Group sizes
-- More above in this documentation!
+- More of the algorithm in the backend!

 mailto: damianstonedev@gmail.com